- New To BattleTech?

 Now that we had our chapters, we made sure that they received a thorough review by outside eyes.
 For this we went to the people who have more BattleTech experience than almost anyone else: the Catalyst Demo Agents.
 Spearheaded by Mary Kaempen, lead BattleTech Demo Agent, the team pointed out all the spots that they’ve had issues with over the years running battles and teaching the game to others.
 The book is immensely better for their feedback.

-As part of this, one of the demo agents suggested that they kept running into the same set of common mistakes people were making with their games.
+As part of this, one of the demo agents mentioned that they kept running into the same set of common mistakes people were making.
 These sorts of misconceptions are tricky to correct, because people are convinced that their understanding is correct.
 As such, no matter how clear we make the rules in question, many won’t bother to look them up, because they already “know” how they work.
 The solution was to create a special Common Misconceptions chapter, a quick five pages that lists the things people unknowingly tend to do wrong.
 This should help end those BattleTech urban legends.

 What about appearance?
 Just as we had learned how to improve the text over the years, there were some solid ideas as to how to make the book more user-friendly visually.
 Again, this book was designed from the ground up to be used at the tabletop.
 We wanted the layout to match that.
 Ray Arrastia, in charge of graphic design for the Manual, created a crisp-looking page layout with some nice improvements.

-If you look at the picture of the Misconceptions chapter, posted above, note the chapter tabs on the right side of the page, there to easily orient the reader.
-The bottom of each page also has an indicator as to where you are in the book, so as to help someone flipping through it.
+For example, if you look at the picture of the Misconceptions chapter, posted above, note the chapter tabs on the right side of the page, there to easily orient the reader.
+The bottom corner of each page also has a text indicator as to where you are in the book, to help guide someone flipping through it.

 So what about new content?
 Overall, the idea was that this is a new presentation of existing rules, not a new edition.
 As such, we kept new rules to a minimum.
 However, there are a few.

-Here’s an all-new TO-type option, one people have requested for thirty years
+Here’s an all-new TO-type option for flamers, one people have requested for thirty years

 Lastly, the Design Quirk concept, which allows players to quickly customize their machines to represent design oddities or battlefield travails, has proven quite popular ever since it was introduced in Strategic Operations.
 Numerous other quirks have been introduced in other books since then.
 The Manual collects all those quirks, applies all errata to them, expands them for further play, and adds several all-new quirks.
 It also features a canon Master Quirk List for the almost 500 BattleMechs that did not yet have any assigned.

-Also from Strategic Operations, we include its rules for hot-dropping ’Mechs from the sky directly into combat.
-These were again simplified (and cleaned up), so that you don’t have to know any of the aerospace rules to land an Atlas on somebody’s head.
+Also from Strategic Operations are the rules for hot-dropping ’Mechs from the sky directly into combat.
+These were again simplified (and cleaned up), so that you don’t have to know any of the aerospace rules or consult any other book to land an Atlas on somebody’s head.

 So there you have it.
 The result is a 150-page rulebook that gives you everything you need to stride across the battlefields of the 31st century, in a clearer, easier-to-use fashion than ever before.
 If you were wondering why you might get the BattleMech Manual, I’m hoping this has helped make it clear.
 Thanks for reading!